UC San Diego Health East station

 UC San Diego Health East station (shortened as UCSD Health East, displayed on signage as UC San Diego Health East Campus Medical Center, formerly Alvarado station and Alvarado Medical Center station) is a station on San Diego Trolley's Green Line in the College Area.
 The station is located across the street from East Campus Medical Center at UC San Diego Health, and near the intersection of Alvarado Road and Reservoir Drive.
 The street-level station has side platforms.

 The station opened in 2005 under the Alvarado Medical Center station name when the medical center was named Alvarado Hospital.
 The station was renamed to Alvarado station in 2023 after Alvarado Hospital was renamed UC San Diego Health East Campus Medical Center.
 The station was further renamed in 2024 to UC San Diego Health East station after signage was updated due to the opening of the Copper Line.

 Besides the hospital and the College Area, portions of the residential neighborhood of Del Cerro are also accessible from the stop.
+Despite the "UC San Diego" name in the station, the nearest university is San Diego State University.